 [If Dear Abby can get away with reprinting the same frickin’ Holiday Columns every stinking year, why not Elisson?
-We are therefore pleased to offer this twelve-year-old Editorial Response previously published here and at Blog d’Elisson, one that is both timely and appropriate to the season.
-Chanukah begins at sundown Saturday evening, December 24 this year, its first day coinciding with Christmas for the first time since 1978.]
+We are therefore pleased to offer this Editorial Response previously published here and at Blog d’Elisson, one that is both timely and appropriate to the season.
+Chanukah begins at sundown on Wednesday, November 27 this year.]

 We take pleasure in answering thus prominently the electronic-mail communication below, expressing at the same time our great gratification that its faithful author is numbered among the friends of Lost in the Cheese Aisle:

 “I am 8 years old.
 Some of my little friends say there was no Judah Maccabee and that Chanukah is a load of crap.
 Papa says, ‘If you see it in Lost in the Cheese Aisle, it’s so.’
 Please tell me the truth, was there a Judah Maccabee?” - Patty O’FurniturePatty, your little friends are wrong.
 They have been affected by the skepticism of a skeptical age.
 They do not believe except what they see.
 They think that nothing can be which is not comprehensible by their little minds.
 All they care about is that fat red-suited guy who schleps presents to Yenemvelt and back.
 All minds, Patty, whether they be men’s or children’s, are little.
 In this great universe of ours, man is a mere insect, an ant, goornisht, in his intellect as compared with the boundless world about him, as measured by the intelligence capable of grasping the whole of truth and knowledge.